Peoples Temple in San Francisco: Political activities at the Temple

 Similarly, Milk was enthusiastically received at the Temple several times during his visits, and he always sent glowing notes of gratitude to Jones after visits.
 Milk ally Richard Boyle recalls "[b]oth Milk and I spoke at the temple to the cheers of thousands of Jones' followers and won their support."
 Following one visit, Milk wrote to Jones: "Rev Jim, It may take me many a day to come back down from the high that I reach today.
 I found something dear today.
 I found a sense of being that makes up for all the hours and energy placed in a fight.
 I found what you wanted me to find.
 I shall be back.
 For I can never leave."

-In another hand-written note, Milk wrote to Jones: "my name is cut into stone in support of you - and your people."
 Jim Rivaldo, who attended Temple meetings with Milk, explained that, until Jonestown, the church "was a community of people who appeared to be looking out for each other, improving their lives."
 Boyle explained that it was vital for both his campaign and Milk's that they be received well at the Temple "because Jones was not only Moscone's appointed head of the Housing Authority but also could turn out an army of volunteers."

 In an interview of Jones by Willie Brown for a television show about the Temple, Brown stated, "You've managed to make the many peoples associated with the Peoples Temple a part of a family.
 If you're in need of health care, you get health care.
 If you're in need of legal assistance of some sort, you get that.
 If you're in need of transportation, you get that."

 On another occasion, Brown stated, "San Francisco should have ten more Jim Joneses."
 Although Brown praised Jones, Jones in turn detested Brown for indulging in sports cars, clothes and women.
 During one of Brown's addresses at the Temple, Jones sat behind Brown and flipped his middle finger into the air.

 While the Temple received political guests, Jones used his relationship with Moscone to intimidate potentially disagreeable Temple members.
 For example, former member Deborah Layton stated that her thoughts of running away were quashed by Jones' threats, including his statement: "Don't think you can get away with bad-mouthing this church.
 Mayor Moscone is my friend and he'll support my efforts to seek you out and destroy you."